muratk5n/thirdwave/en/README.md

 ---

+It is odd China is experiencing power issues, electricity is getting cut, diesel, coal price is rising, yet their Southwest region has similar solar potential as Australia.

+---

+Nuclear isn't a panacea either..
+For countries who have experience with it, fine, but nuke energy has an enormous waste storage problem.

+AFAIK, coal, NG can still work through CCS.
+Discourage its export, is transmission, the only thing that "moves" should be green molecules.

+---

 It's interesting how open to violence this region is, even after all these years; things get a little funky, troublemakers come out of the woodwork, as if on cue.